Killing Joke discography

 Their fifth album, Night Time, was released in 1985.
 It achieved mainstream success, reaching number 11 in the UK, 8 in the Netherlands, and 50 in Sweden, receiving the silver certification in the UK.
 It was preceded by the single "Eighties", non-album single "A New Day" and "Love Like Blood", and followed by "Kings and Queens".
 All four singles charted in the UK, but "Love Like Blood" was an international hit and charted in Germany, Ireland, Netherlands and New Zealand.
 The album itself peaked at number 11 in the UK, 8 in Netherlands, and 50 in Sweden.
 In 1986, Killing Joke released their sixth studio album, Brighter Than a Thousand Suns, and two singles, "Adorations" and "Sanity".
 The album charted in the UK and in the U.S., and both singles only in the UK.
 Outside the Gate, their seventh studio album, was released in 1988.
 While it was not promoted, the album and two singles from it, "America" and "My Love of This Land", charted in the UK.
 Coleman and Walker temporarily decided to disband the band.
 The Courtauld Talks, released in 1989, was essentially a spoken word album.
 Killing Joke's eighth album, Extremities, Dirt & Various Repressed Emotions, was released in 1990.
 It included two singles, "The Beautiful Dead" and "Money Is Not Our God".
 A Killing Joke anthology, Laugh?
 I Nearly Bought One!, and two singles featuring "Change" and "Wardance" in several new versions remixed by Youth, were released in 1992.
-Pandemonium, released 1994, and Democracy, in 1996, resulted in five singles: "Exorcism", "Millenium" (a UK Top 40 hit), "Pandemonium" (a UK Top 30 hit), "Jana" and "Democracy" (a UK Top 40 hit).
+Pandemonium, released 1994, and Democracy, in 1996, resulted in five singles: "Exorcism", "Millennium" (a UK Top 40 hit), "Pandemonium" (a UK Top 30 hit), "Jana" and "Democracy" (a UK Top 40 hit).

 After the Democracy tour, the band went on an extended hiatus until 2002, when Coleman, Geordie and Youth reformed Killing Joke.
 Their second self-titled album was released in 2003.
 The album reached the UK Top 40, and produced two singles, "Loose Cannon" (a UK Top 25 hit) and "Seeing Red".
 In February 2005, Killing Joke played two consecutive shows to commemorate their 25th anniversary.
 DVD and CD recordings from these concerts were released in the fall of 2005 as XXV Gathering: The Band That Preys Together Stays Together.
 In June, remastered and expanded editions of their two 1990s Butterfly Recordings albums, Pandemonium and Democracy, were released by Cooking Vinyl.
 These were followed in July by their first four albums (from Killing Joke to Ha!) on EMI.
 Hosannas from the Basements of Hell was released in April 2006 on Cooking Vinyl.
 The album made the UK Top 75.
 Early in 2007, Killing Joke released three archival collections via Candlelight Records: Inside Extremities, Bootleg Vinyl Archive Volumes 1 & 2 and, in October, Extremities, Dirt & Various Repressed Emotions.
 On 28 January 2008, the albums Fire Dances, Night Time, Brighter Than a Thousand Suns and Outside the Gate were reissued in remastered form with bonus tracks by EMI.
 Each of these carried the message: Dedicated to our brother Paul Vincent Raven 1961–2007.